Introduction

 Why The Public Version Is Selective

-The public release is designed to be informative without becoming a cloning package.
+The public release is meant to be useful without becoming a cloning package.

 That balance matters because the project should: